maidstone-hackspace/project_laser_tag/Mike/ReadMe.txt

 IR Receiver on Pn 16
 HIT LED on Pin 17

+All buttons must be pulled to ground when not pressed.

 The data packet is 32 bits:

 0..6     7-bit  : Damage (using a 128 element look-up table for damage)